 Three People Found Impaled on Crossbow Arrows in Quiet Bavarian B&B

-It is not yet known how the 54-year-old man and women in their 30s knew each other.
+It is not yet known how the 54-year-old man and women in their thirties knew each other.

-A chambermaid cleaning rooms in a Bavarian bed & breakfast in the southern German city of Passau found three dead people impaled on long arrows in one of the rooms on Saturday around noon.
+A chambermaid cleaning rooms on the second floor of a Bavarian bed & breakfast in the southern German city of Passau found three dead people impaled on long arrows in one of the rooms.

-She made the grim discovery after the guests, a 54-year old man and two women, aged 30 and 33, had not booked for breakfast or left the hotel for the day.
-Two crossbows were found in the room, according to DW, which also reported that none of the other guests had reported hearing any noise the night before.
+When she first peeked into the room on Saturday morning, she didn’t realize a figure on the bed was human, according to Merkur news website.

+“Somebody put a doll on the bed,” the cleaner said to a colleague who was down the hall, Merkur reported.
+The two cleaners then pushed the door open to find a man, 54, and two women, aged 30 and 33, with arrows stuck through their mid-sections.
+On the floor were two crossbows, presumably used in the killings.

+None of the guests reported hearing any strange noises overnight, according to the local press, though a violent storm and the raging river next to the guesthouse may have muffled any noise.

+“Currently, there are no indications that anyone else participated in the deaths,” according to police spokesman Stefan Gaisbauer at a press conference Sunday afternoon.

-It was not immediately known how the trio knew each other, but it was reported by the German press that they were not assumed to be in the same immediate family.
-The group arrived Friday night and booked a room for three days, according to the Passauer Neue Presse.
+It was not immediately known how the trio knew each other, but it was reported by the German press that they were not assumed to be in the same immediate family based on their identification, which they left at the front desk when they checked in.

 Autopsies have been ordered to determine the time and cause of death.
 The guesthouse reopened for business on Saturday night but the room in which the deceased were found was sealed until further notice.